w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/no-nagging.md

 type: supplemental
 ---

-Once a user declines a request, the system does not ask again.
+Once a user declines a request, the request is not repeated.